Keyboard shortcuts

 { name: "Charlie", email: "charlie@example.com" },

-const validationResults = parallelMap(users, (user) => {
+const validationResults = parallelMap(users, (user: { name: string; email: string }) => {

-const emailValid = user.email.includes("@") && user.email.includes(".");
+const emailValid = user.email.includes("@") && user.email.includes(".")

-const nameValid = user.name.length > 0 && user.name.length < 100;
+const nameValid = user.name.length > 0 && user.name.length < 100

-return { name: user.name, valid: emailValid && nameValid };
+return { name: user.name, valid: emailValid && nameValid }

 Financial Calculations

-const portfolios = getPortfolioData(); // thousands of portfolios
+] // thousands of portfolios

 // Monte Carlo simulation across all cores

-const riskScores = parallelMap(portfolios, (portfolio) => {
+const riskScores = parallelMap(portfolios, (portfolio: { id: number; base: number }) => {

-let totalRisk = 0;
+let totalRisk = 0

-for (let sim = 0; sim < 10000; sim++) {
+for (let sim = 0; sim < 1000; sim++) {

-totalRisk += simulateReturns(portfolio);
+totalRisk += s

 }

-return totalRisk / 10000;
+return totalRisk / 1000